mikeSmith08/htbhf-smart-stub/README.md

   e.g. AB123456C will return 404 not found,
      DB123456C will return a valid response.

-* The first numeric digit represents the number of children under one. e.g BA200000C will return a valid response with two children under one.
+* The first numeric digit represents the number of children under one.
+(Note, this can not be greater than the number of children under four) e.g BA220000C will return a valid response with two children under one.

 * The second numeric digit represents the number of children under four. e.g BA030000C will return a valid response with three children under four.